 Defective or disconnected cartridges may also be the reason why your printer prints blank pages.

-Remove your cartridges to check if any of them is defective.
+Remove your cartridges to check if any of them are defective.
 If you find any damaged cartridges, replace it.

 If all your cartridges are in good condition, your problem may be caused by a poor connection between your cartridges and your printer.
 To fix it, remove and reinstall your cartridges.

-Make sure your cartridges all work properly, and then try printing a page.
-If your problem still exists, try the fix below.
+Make sure your cartridges are fine, then try printing a page.
+If your problem still exists, then go ahead with the fix below.

-What is the printer troubleshooter?
 The printer troubleshooter is a Microsoft built-in utility that can detect and fix your printer issue automatically.
+Now, try running the Windows printer troubleshooter to see if it can fix the blank-page printing issue.
+Here is how:

 If you’re on Windows 7 or 8…